koppashwethav-spec/DSA-Journey-2026/README.md

 - Sum of First N Numbers
 - Fibonacci Using Recursion
 - Power of a Number
+### Day 10
+- Reverse String Using Recursion
+- Palindrome Using Recursion
+- Sum of Array Using Recursion

 ---
 **Goal:** Solve 3 DSA problems every day and improve problem-solving skills.